thehacksquare/-Hacktoberfest2019/README.md

 2. Clone your forked repository to your local machine.

+3. Add a Program in any Language you like.

-3. Add your name in Contributors.md file.
+4. then add your name in Contributors.md file.

-4. Write these command on your terminal-
+5. Write these command on your terminal-

 git add -A